Wow! How’d you do that incredible infographic in Canva without any typos?

 You’ll then be redirected to Google’s “Settings” page.

 Step 3: Type “Spell” or “Spellchecker” on the search bar

 Google Settings will then bring up the “Languages” section.

 Step 4: Click the toggle button on the “Spell Check” feature’s right side

 This will activate the spell check feature whenever you’re typing on any page you opened in Google Chrome (including Canva!)

 Step 5: Tick either the “Basic spell check” or “Enhanced spell check” feature

 You can also add languages other than English for Google Chrome’s spell checker to examine later on.

-Step 6: After enabling the spell checker on your Google Chrome settings, go back to your Canva design and double-click the particular word.
+Step 6: Go back to your Canva design and double-click the misspelled word

 Easy, right?
 Wait just yet, as the next hack’s going to make spell-checking breezier for you.